 Marshmallow (Althea officinalis) -- the herb, not the white puffy confection roasted over a campfire -- has been used for more than 2,000 years as both a food and a medicine.
-The Romans, Chinese, Egyptians, and Syrians used marshmallow as a source of food, while the Arabs made poultices from its leaves and applied them to the skin to reduce inflammation.
+The Romans, Chinese, Egyptians, and Syrians used marshmallow as a source of food.
+The Arabs made poultices from its leaves and applied them to the skin to reduce inflammation.
 Both the root and leaves contain a gummy substance called mucilage.
 When mixed with water, it forms a slick gel that is used to coat the throat and stomach to reduce irritation.
 It is also applied topically to soothe chapped skin.

 - Common cold/sore throat

-- Inflammatory bowel diseases such as Crohn's disease and ulcerative colitis
+- Inflammatory bowel diseases (such as Crohn's disease and ulcerative colitis)

 - Stomach ulcers